DioxusLabs/docsite/docs/en/guide/index.md

 }
 ```

-First, lets setup our dependancies.
-In addition to the dependancies you added in the [getting started](../getting_started/index.md) guide for your platform, we need to set up a few more dependancies to work with the hacker news API:
+First, lets setup our dependencies.
+In addition to the dependencies you added in the [getting started](../getting_started/index.md) guide for your platform, we need to set up a few more dependencies to work with the hacker news API:

 ```sh
 cargo add chrono --features serde